CraigHoffmann/water-meter-reader/README.md

 | ![Setup Trigger Thresholds](https://github.com/CraigHoffmann/water-meter-reader/blob/master/Images/setupchart.jpg?raw=true) |
 :-------------------------:

+Set the kLiters reading to match the current water meter reading and click the update button.
+All settings will be saved to non-volatile memory on the Wemos.

+**Note:** the counter will not start "counting" until the kLiters reading is set to a value greater than zero.
+The kLiteres is set as "reatined" in MQTT so this is how the value is maintained through reset or power fail.

 ## Home Assistant

 Home assistant configuration is pretty straight forward, just add an MQTT sensor to the configuration.yaml file as follows: (this assumes you already have MQTT setup and working in home assistant)